B – Definitions of Ailments

 – Bilary – Pertaining to bile or the bile duct.

-– Bile – A bitter, yellowish substance that is released by the liver into the intestines for the digestion of fats.
-Greenish liver secretion that is stored in the gallbladder until released to emulsify fats in the small intestine.
+– Bile – A bitter, yellowish substance that is released by the into the intestines for the digestion of fats.
+Greenish liver secretion that is stored in the until released to emulsify fats in the small intestine.

 – Bile Production (Stimulate) – Bile secretion is stimulated by secretin, and the bile is secreted into the gallbladder where it is concentrated and stored under fasting conditions.
 Concentration of bile within the gallbladder is stimulated principally by cholecystokinin, with absorption of up to 90% of the water occurring within a 4-hour period.